-The Covid-19 pandemic still remains at the top of the list of global worries even if it has been two years since its onset.
+The Covid-19 pandemic, even though it has been three years since its onset, is still manageable but remains at the top of the list of global worries.
 After March 2020, the resignation rates started plummeting across the world due to the uncertainty and fear resulting from the pandemic.
 But soon after that, employees across sectors experienced collective burnout and started leaving their jobs at unprecedented rates.

 According to the U.S. Bureau of Labor Statistics, the total number of separations stood at 6.3 million in March 2022.
 The collective estimate says that 75.5 million people in the U.S. resigned in 2021 in total.
 This sudden upheaval is termed ‘The Great Resignation’.